amish-tufail/amish-tufail/README.md

 - 👀 I’m interested in iOS Development
 - 🌱 I’m currently learning SwiftUI
 - 💞️ I’m looking to collaborate on different projects
-- 📫 How to reach me Instagram: amish.tufail
+- 📫 How to reach me Instagram: bisckoot

 <!---
 amish-tufail/amish-tufail is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.